- Licensing Services

 Requesting a Mandatory Alcohol Impact Area

-If the voluntary Alcohol Impact Area does not reduce problems in that area the local jurisdiction can petition the Liquor Control Board to request the Board adopt a resolution creating a state recognized the voluntary Alcohol impact Area as mandatory.
+If the voluntary Alcohol Impact Area does not reduce problems in that area the local jurisdiction can petition the Liquor and Cannabis Board to request the Board adopt a resolution creating a state recognized the voluntary Alcohol impact Area as mandatory.
 The Board will also approve a banned product list for that Alcohol impact Area that can be modified or updated.

 Once an Alcohol Impact Area is recognized by the WSLCB, conditions or restrictions may be applied, such as (WAC 314-12-215 (3):